yicone/highlight-inline-sql/README.md

 # Python String HTML
 > Hopefully ready to add to the VSCode Marketplace soon

-Adds syntax highlight support for code, placed in python multiline SQL strings
+Adds syntax highlight support for python multiline SQL strings in VS Code.

-## Community
-- 2018-09-04 forked from [es6-string-css](https://github.com/bashmish/es6-string-css) - Highlight CSS in ES6 template literals

 ## Installation